What is REM Sleep?

 Final Thoughts

 So, what is REM sleep?
-It’s not just the stage of dreams—it’s the brain’s nightly reset button, supporting memory, mood, and overall vitality.
-By honoring your body’s natural rhythms and creating space for restorative rest, you give yourself more than sleep—you give yourself renewal.
+It’s not just the stage of dreams — it’s the brain’s nightly reset button, supporting memory, mood, and overall vitality.
+By honoring your body’s natural rhythms and creating space for restorative rest (including the right pillowcase), you give yourself more than sleep — you give yourself renewal.